Muhamadadeel/Asta-Md/README.md

     ```

 3. Configure the bot:
-    - Rename `.env.example` to `.env` and fill in your WhatsApp credentials.
+    - Rename `.env.example` to `.env` and fill in your WhatsApp credentials (Only If you Didn't Config It Eariler).

 4. Start the bot:
     ```sh